The Contrast Between Two Types of Believer’s – Part 3

 Solomon, the Compromising King

-The life of Solomon could be titled “A man who began right and ended up wrong.”
+Solomon’s life could be titled “A man who began right and ended up wrong.”
 As a young man, his dependency upon the Lord is expressed in (1 Kings 3:9) when he requests of God “an understanding heart to judge thy people…”

-Solomon’s prayer, upon the dedication of the Temple (1 Kings 8:22-62), is one of the most beautiful and moving prayers in the entire Bible, revealing a heartfelt desire to love, obey and serve his God.
+Upon the dedication of the Temple (1 Kings 8:22-62), Solomon’s prayer is one of the most beautiful and moving prayers in the Bible, revealing a heartfelt desire to love, obey, and serve his God.

 Consider Solomon’s attitude toward the temporal things of this world in the latter stages of his estrangement from the Lord: